rmorshea/spectate/docs/source/usage/events.rst

 Rolling Back Changes
 ''''''''''''''''''''

 Suppressing events after an error may not be enough.
-You can pass :func:`~spectate.mvc.events.rollback` an ``undo`` function which gives you a chances to analyze the events in order to determine and then return a model to its original state.
+You can pass :func:`~spectate.events.rollback` an ``undo`` function which gives you a chances to analyze the events in order to determine and then return a model to its original state.
 Any events that you might produce while modifying a model within the ``undo`` function will be :ref:`muted <Muting Events>`.